alexrockhill/pd-parser/docsrc/_build/html/_sources/auto_examples/plot_find_audio_events.rst.txt

 =============================
-In this example, we use ``pd-parser`` to find audio events using the same algorithm for matching with time-stamps and rejecting misaligned audio, but applied using correlation with a .wav file instead of detecting photodiode events based on their square wave shape.
+In this example, we use ``pd-parser`` to find audio events using the same algorithm for matching with time-stamps and rejecting misaligned audio, but applied using the onset of an audio deflection instead of detecting photodiode events based on their square wave shape.